cslant/telegram-git-notifier-app/README.md

 ### Set the webhook

-#### Set the webhook from source code
+#### Set the webhook from the source code

-After setting up your domain and SSL certificate, you need to set the webhook for your bot.
+After setting up your domain and SSL certificate, you need to set up the webhook for your bot.
 Go to:

 ```http request
 <APP_URL>/setWebhook.php
 ```

-If you see the following message, it means that the webhook has been set successfully.
+If you see the following message, it means that the webhook has been sent successfully.

 ```json
 {"ok":true,"result":true,"description":"Webhook was set"}